Zheludev/ObCheck/README.md

 This is because 1) this kind of pHMM mapping is substantially different from the counting/classification methods conventionally used and so the counts are not comparable on a technical level, and 2) this kind of mapping attempts to map _accross_ the Oblin-1 space (as described in the intial paper, newer pHMMs are now avaliable) and so you lose any kind "genus"/"species" level information, meaning your counts are likely not comparable on a biological level.

+Lastly, `ObCheck` does not prove or disprove the presence of Oblin-1 coding reads in your data - false positives are very possible, as are false negatives.

 # Installation / Usage

 create `mamba` environment